-The graph opposite compares the total return (assuming re-investment of all dividends) to shareholders in the Company over the five years ended 31 March 2023 with the total return from a broad UK equity market index over the same period.
+The graph opposite compares the total return (assuming re-investment of all dividends) to shareholders in the Company over the five years ended 30 September 2021 with the total return from a broad UK equity market index over the same period.

-Statement of voting at Annual General Meeting
+Statement of voting at annual general meeting

-At the Annual General Meeting on 9 August 2022 the resolution to approve the Directors' Remuneration Report for the year ended 31 March 2022 was approved by a show of hands.
-92.5% of the proxy votes received in relation to the resolution were either for or discretionary.
+At the annual general meeting on 7 January 2022 the resolution to approve the Directors' Remuneration Report for the year ended 30 September 2021 was approved by a show of hands.
+96.7% of the proxy votes received in relation to the resolution were either for or discretionary.
+At a general meeting on 12 January 2023 the resolution to approve the Directors' remuneration policy was approved by a show of hands.
+82.7% of the proxy votes received in relation to the resolution were either for or discretionary.

-Statement by the Chairman of the Nomination Committee
+Statement by the Chair of the Nomination Committee